 Feast on wild game, fresh fish, or steak in the Lake Hotel’s elegant dining room (reservations recommended).
 For a more casual evening, head over to nearby Lake Lodge Cafeteria.
 Must-do: Sip a pint of a local microbrew or glass of wine from a rocking chair on the lakeview front porch.

 Start with Old Faithful

 You’ve got two options to kick off your day.
 One, sit down to the breakfast buffet at Old Faithful Inn’s Dining Room, then head outside to catch Old Faithful Geyser in action (the front desk posts eruption times).
 Two, get a grab-and-go breakfast from the Bear Paw Deli and eat it on the second-floor porch for a picture-perfect view of Old Faithful.

 Stroll Upper Geyser Basin

-A series of boardwalks leads from the visitor center into the heart of this thermal paradise—with more than 150 spouters within a square mile, it holds the highest concentration of geysers in the world.
+A series of boardwalks leads from the Old Faithful Visitor Center into the heart of this thermal paradise—with more than 150 spouters within a square mile, the Upper Geyser Basin holds the highest concentration of geysers in the world.
 Highlights include the predicted geysers (Castle, Daisy, Grand, and Riverside), the Lion group, 150-foot Beehive, and bright Beauty and Chromatic Pools.

 Explore Midway & Lower Geyser Basins